 Can an employer contribute to a 403(b) plan for a former employee?

-Yes, if the plan allows, an employer can make nonelective contributions to a former employee’s account for 5 years after the date of severance, up to the annual limits (total contributions to an employee's account should not exceed $55,000 for 2018 ($54,000 for 2017 or $53,000 for 2016), subject to annual cost-of-living increases).
+Yes, if the plan allows, an employer can make nonelective contributions to a former employee’s account for 5 years after the date of severance, up to the annual limits (total contributions to an employee's account should not exceed $56,000 for 2019 ($55,000 for 2018), subject to annual cost-of-living increases).
 However, no portion of these contributions can come from money otherwise payable to the former employee by the employer and must cease at the death of the former employee.